-During school holidays, the library has various other free activities; check online to see what is on.
+If you’re wondering what to do with kids in Brisbane during the school holidays, the library has various other free activities; check online to see what is on.

 Over the years, we’ve visited the State Library many times during school holidays and always had a blast – they have some brilliant activities for the kids.

 Location: Cultural Precinct, Stanely Place, South Brisbane

 Opening Hours: Daily 10am to 5pm

 At the Museum of Brisbane, you can learn about the history of Brisbane through interactive displays, photos and film.
 The exhibits are changing all the time so no visit will be the same.

 This Brisbane Museum also has various activities designed just for kids.
 Activities include storytelling, kite making, craft, cooking, and more.
 Activities change regularly, so check online what’s on during your visit.

 The Museum of Brisbane is one of the fun things to do with kids Brisbane offers for children of all ages.
 The interactive displays will let children’s minds run wild and the baby-friendly tours ensures even the littlest of visitors are entertained.